neyrinckaudio/axiompro/README.md

 3. "Surface Closed." is briefly displayed on the device.

-4. After briefly displaying "Ableton Live Contr" and "Surface Closed" the device display changes to showing the Midi controller info it normally shows when first powered up.
+4. After briefly displaying "Ableton Live Contr" and "Surface Closed" the device display changes to showing the Midi controller info it normally shows when first poered up.

 #### Conclusions
 It looks like sysex with data [32, 0] is a disconnect message and the device acknowledges with the same message to indicate it is disconnected.

 The format of the text "Ableton Live Control" is cut off on the right so it seems the formatting of how it is displayed must be done carefully. perhaps Logic is not formatting the text correctly.

+## HyperControl - Test 4
+This test sends various display sysex messages as defined in AxiomPro.py to see what the Axiom device display shows.
+The init() function was added and parts of the Python init function were ported: track_display device_display parameter_display page_displays

+I added a button labeled "Run Test 4" that invokes sending messages to the displays.

+#### Observations
+I see "Trk Disp   Dev Disp" across the top in a large font.
+I see "Param Disp" in the second row from the bottom.
+I see "Pg1  Pg2  Pg3  Pg4  " in the bottom row.

+track_display - top row left, large variable-width font device_display - top row right, large variable-width font parameter_display - second from bottom row, fixed width font page_displays[0] - bottom row, column 0, fixed width font, aligned with display button 1 page_displays[1] - bottom row, column 4, fixed width font, aligned with display button 2 page_displays[2] - bottom row, column 9, fixed width font, aligned with display button 3 page_displays[3] - bottom row, column 14, fixed width font, aligned with display button 4

+The sysex "commands" for these are: track_display - 17,1,0,0
+device_display - 17,1,0,10
+parameter_display - 17,2,0,0
+page_displays[0] - 17,4,0,0
+page_displays[1] - 17,4,1,0
+page_displays[2] - 17,4,2,0
+page_displays[3] - 17,4,3,0

+#### Conclusions
+17,1,0,C is for the top row and C addresses the starting point.
+17,2,0,0 is for the second from bottom row starting at the left.
+17,4,B,0 is for the bottom row and B addresses the button alignment